Is The Human Brain Like a Computer?

 While this metaphor has merits, it also fails to capture the true essence of the remarkable complexity inherent in our biological systems.

 The central processing unit (CPU) is the essential part of a computer, similar to the brain in the body.
-The CPU controls the computer identically to how the brain controls the human body and is, therefore, very important.
+The CPU controls the computer identically to how the brain controls the body and is, therefore, very important.

 The heart of a computer is the northbridge on the motherboard.
 The northbridge is one of two chips on the motherboard, the other being the southbridge.
 It is responsible for tasks that require the highest performance, such as routing data in the computer and managing the flow of information.